 Easy Catering Ideas for Large Groups

-Catering ideas for large groups can be a challenge because of excessive wait times and food that looked better five minutes ago.
-Here are some suggestions for food and traffic that you can put into place for your large group.
+Catering ideas for large groups can be challenging because of excessive wait times and food that looked better five minutes ago.
+Here are some suggestions for food and traffic that you can implement for your large group.

 Portable stations make it easy to perfect the moveable feast.
-But it also helps caterers adjust with the flow of traffic and make sure the food gets to the guests as quickly as possible.
+They also help caterers adjust to the flow of traffic and ensure the food gets to the guests as quickly as possible.

 Set up a waffle bar at your event and let guests pick their own toppings like whipped cream, ice cream, syrup, fruit or yogurt.
 For added customization, offer different batters as well, like chocolate, banana, blueberry, etc.